 3. Helps Developing Countries

-As oil drilling and exploration technologies advance, developing countries with untapped oil resources will be able to make most of the economic potential of these reserves and be less reliant on oil imports.
+As oil drilling and exploration technologies advance, developing countries with untapped oil resources will be able to make the most of the economic potential of these reserves and be less reliant on oil imports.
 It not only helps them become self-sufficient but also allows these countries to become truly developed.

 4. Paves the Way for New Habitats

 Oil rigs can become the foundation for new coral reefs.
 An excellent example of this is how retired oil rigs off the coast of California are seen as potential artificial reefs to create new habitats.
-While oil rigs are not specifically designed for this, they can be a valuable contribution to help species survive climate change.
+While oil rigs are not specifically designed for this, they can be a valuable contribution to helping species survive climate change.

 5. Reduces Tax Liabilities and Supports Investment Accounts

-With the money funneled from the operation of offshore oil rigs, government royalties can be used to ease down tax liabilities of locals or even bigger population groups.
+With the money funneled from the operation of offshore oil rigs, government royalties can be used to ease down the tax liabilities of locals or even bigger population groups.